Rock Radio Heaven (U-V-W)

 Born: 1937

-Died: December 9, 1999, Thunder Bay, Ont.
+Died: December 9, 1999, Thunder Bay, Ontario

 Also known as: Big G

-Notes: Did "The Whole Bag" show at CKFH, one of Canada's first progressive rock radio shows.
+Notes: Did "The Whole Bag" show at CKFH, one of Canada's first progressive rock music shows.
 Worked in 14 radio markets during 40-year career, including New York, Los Angeles and Honolulu.
 Nickname "Big G" came from General Foods, a sponsor of one of his early shows.
 Had voice part in the movie "Jaws".
 Died at age 62.

 BILL WARD